KMCGamer/bladedrone/README.md

 3. View skins.
 4. Create and share custom classes by a single link.

+[Read the wiki](https://github.com/KMCGamer/bladedrone/wiki) to follow my progress and learn more about the project!

 ## Stack

 This application makes use of the [MEAN](http://mean.io/) stack (MongoDB, Express.js, Angular 6, Node.js).